10 Consumer Discretionary Stocks Whale Activity In Today's Session - Amazon.com (NASDAQ:AMZN), Alibaba Gr Hldgs (NYSE:BABA)

 Explanation

-• Regarding AMZN (NASDAQ:AMZN), we observe a put option sweep with bearish sentiment.
-It expires in 4 day(s) on December 12, 2025.
-Parties traded 261 contract(s) at a $225.00 strike.
-This particular put needed to be split into 33 different trades to become filled.
-The total cost received by the writing party (or parties) was $57.6K, with a price of $221.0 per contract.
-There were 14311 open contracts at this strike prior to today, and today 5450 contract(s) were bought and sold.
+• Regarding RIVN (NASDAQ:RIVN), we observe a call option sweep with bullish sentiment.
+It expires in 14 day(s) on December 26, 2025.
+Parties traded 432 contract(s) at a $19.00 strike.
+This particular call needed to be split into 33 different trades to become filled.
+The total cost received by the writing party (or parties) was $49.4K, with a price of $115.0 per contract.
+There were 641 open contracts at this strike prior to today, and today 2489 contract(s) were bought and sold.

-• Regarding DUOL (NASDAQ:DUOL), we observe a call option sweep with bullish sentiment.
-It expires in 4 day(s) on December 12, 2025.
-Parties traded 100 contract(s) at a $215.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $40.9K, with a price of $410.0 per contract.
-There were 72 open contracts at this strike prior to today, and today 340 contract(s) were bought and sold.
+• Regarding GME (NYSE:GME), we observe a call option sweep with bullish sentiment.
+It expires in 28 day(s) on January 9, 2026.
+Parties traded 1353 contract(s) at a $23.00 strike.
+This particular call needed to be split into 18 different trades to become filled.
+The total cost received by the writing party (or parties) was $56.8K, with a price of $42.0 per contract.
+There were 714 open contracts at this strike prior to today, and today 1507 contract(s) were bought and sold.

-• Regarding CHWY (NYSE:CHWY), we observe a call option trade with bullish sentiment.
-It expires in 4 day(s) on December 12, 2025.
-Parties traded 215 contract(s) at a $35.50 strike.
-The total cost received by the writing party (or parties) was $27.5K, with a price of $128.0 per contract.
-There were 429 open contracts at this strike prior to today, and today 318 contract(s) were bought and sold.
+• Regarding CMG (NYSE:CMG), we observe a put option trade with bullish sentiment.
+It expires in 70 day(s) on February 20, 2026.
+Parties traded 100 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $50.0K, with a price of $500.0 per contract.
+There were 2631 open contracts at this strike prior to today, and today 1276 contract(s) were bought and sold.

-• For BABA (NYSE:BABA), we notice a put option sweep that happens to be bearish, expiring in 39 day(s) on January 16, 2026.
-This event was a transfer of 115 contract(s) at a $145.00 strike.
-This particular put needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.4K, with a price of $247.0 per contract.
-There were 10667 open contracts at this strike prior to today, and today 292 contract(s) were bought and sold.
+• For AMZN (NASDAQ:AMZN), we notice a call option sweep that happens to be bullish, expiring in 70 day(s) on February 20, 2026.
+This event was a transfer of 46 contract(s) at a $240.00 strike.
+This particular call needed to be split into 13 different trades to become filled.
+The total cost received by the writing party (or parties) was $40.7K, with a price of $885.0 per contract.
+There were 17446 open contracts at this strike prior to today, and today 619 contract(s) were bought and sold.

-• For RIVN (NASDAQ:RIVN), we notice a call option sweep that happens to be bullish, expiring in 192 day(s) on June 18, 2026.
-This event was a transfer of 100 contract(s) at a $20.00 strike.
-This particular call needed to be split into 8 different trades to become filled.
-The total cost received by the writing party (or parties) was $26.6K, with a price of $265.0 per contract.
-There were 12302 open contracts at this strike prior to today, and today 157 contract(s) were bought and sold.
+• For CVNA (NYSE:CVNA), we notice a put option sweep that happens to be neutral, expiring in 35 day(s) on January 16, 2026.
+This event was a transfer of 96 contract(s) at a $450.00 strike.
+This particular put needed to be split into 16 different trades to become filled.
+The total cost received by the writing party (or parties) was $172.5K, with a price of $1800.0 per contract.
+There were 669 open contracts at this strike prior to today, and today 334 contract(s) were bought and sold.

 Options Alert Terminology